Freedom Road Socialist Organization: 1999 split

-In response to Tiananmen Square and the dissolution of the Soviet Union, FRSO began to develop two distinct positions on socialist countries.
+In response to the 1989 Tiananmen Square protests and the dissolution of the Soviet Union, FRSO began to develop two distinct positions on socialist countries.
 The "Left Refoundation" group, aligned with democratic socialism, argued that these events resulted from a deep crisis of Marxism.
 The "Fight Back!" group, aligned with Marxism-Leninism, argued that these events resulted from revisionism rather than failures within Marxism.
 These divisions grew during the 1990s.
 In 1998, the Left Refoundation group wrote an internal document, "Theses on Left Refoundation", and requested an organization-wide discussion.
 The FRSO National Executive Committee (NEC) unanimously rejected this discussion.
 In 1999, the Left Refoundation group received a second hearing, at which the NEC and FRSO as a whole split in two.

 Both factions claimed the name "Freedom Road Socialist Organization".
 In 2006, the Left Refoundation group renamed itself to "FRSO/OSCL", combining the English and Spanish acronym.
 In 2019, the Left Refoundation group renamed itself to Liberation Road.